dashjoin/platform/dashjoin-docs/docs/getting-started.md

 ## Restricting Access

 Dashjoin makes it very easy to secure data based on user roles.
-To view the roles know to the system, go to the info page linked in the toolbar.
+To view the roles known to the system, go to the info page linked in the toolbar.
 The top left widget display the following information:

 * The name of the current user (should be user name 'admin')